RyanMersmann/web-sprint-challenge-advanced-react/README.md

 **Basic set up**

-- [ ] Create a forked copy of this project
+- [done] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [done] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [done] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [done] Create a new branch: git checkout -b `<firstName-lastName>`.

 **Starting the server**